Understanding FSGS: A Primary Cause of Kidney Disease

 There are four types of FSGS:2

-- Secondary FSGS: This type is caused by another source, such as aninfection, drug toxicity, diabetes, sickle cell disease, obesity, or even other kidney diseases.
+- Secondary FSGS: This type is caused by another underlying health issue, such as infections, drug toxicity, diabetes, obesity, sickle cell disease, or other kidney diseases.
+Treating the underlying condition may slow or stop kidney damage.

 What is Nephrotic Syndrome?